squishdotcafe/squishdotcafe/README.md

 - 👋 Hi, I’m @squishdotcafe.
 - 👀 I’m interested in web development and old Roblox.
-As such, I made Squish Town.
+As such, I made Squish Town (https://www.squish-town.xyz).
 - 🌱 I’m currently learning the Laravel framework and deepening my knowledge of PHP.
 - 💞️ I’m looking to collaborate on: nothing at the moment.
 I am fairly busy.
 - 📫 How to reach me: @squish.2 on Discord, @TownOfSquish on X.